-MANY CANCERS BEGIN as a fluke mutation in a single cell.
-Yet in up to 10 percent of cancer cases, one or more mutations wind their way through family trees with a chance of affecting each new member.
-When mutations are deemed hereditary, they are present in every cell, including egg and sperm, and can thus be passed on to subsequent generations.
+Many cancers begin as a fluke mutation in a single cell.
+Yet in up to 10% of cancer cases, one or more mutations wind their way through family trees with a chance of affecting each new member.
+When mutations are deemed hereditary, also known as "germline," they are present in every cell, including egg and sperm, and can thus be passed on to subsequent generations.

 Each person has 46 chromosomes — 23 from each parent — that contain 20,000 to 25,000 genes.
 These chromosome pairs allow for a backup, so a mutated gene’s healthy counterpart can code for the correct protein.
 For a hereditary cancer to develop, both copies of the gene must be affected, although it is also possible to develop such a cancer if one mutated gene is inherited and its backup develops a mutation later in life.

 Inheriting a mutation doesn’t mean it’s certain that someone will develop cancer, but it does put that person at risk.
 Researchers have identified many inherited mutations that account for more than 50 hereditary cancer syndromes.

 For instance, the lifetime risk of developing breast cancer or ovarian cancer is significantly increased for a woman if she inherits a BRCA mutation.
 In addition to breast cancer and ovarian cancer in women, BRCA mutations are associated — to a lesser degree — with an increased risk of fallopian tube cancer and peritoneal cancer in women, breast cancer and prostate cancer in men, and pancreatic cancer in both men and women.